be_ixf;ym_202404 d_27; ct_50

 Why Businesses (Borrowers) Are Turning to These Alternative Lenders

-Borrowers are increasingly turning to the private credit markets, even at the upper end of the valuation scale where they could potentially access bank funding or public markets.
-This is because going to a private lender, rather than a bank, allows for greater customization of loan structures, including longer maturity profiles that may match their financing needs, and more certainty.
+Borrowers are increasingly turning to the private credit markets, even at the upper end of the valuation scale where they can potentially access bank funding or public markets.
+This is because going to a private lender, rather than a bank, can allow for greater customization of loan structures, including longer maturity profiles to match their financing needs.

 To Lend Well Requires Very Specific (Manager) Skills